taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Version Control with Git: Powerful Tools and Techniques for Collaborative Software Development by Jon Loeliger
 - Professional Git by Brent Laster
 - Git Pocket Guide: A Working Introduction by Richard E. Silverman
+- Learning Git: A Hands-On and Visual Guide to the Basics of Git (2023) by Anna Skoulikari

 <br>